 Arthritis-Friendly Workouts to Keep You Moving

 Exercise with a friend to make it more fun.
 You can encourage each other to stick with it.
-You might find an exercise buddy at a RA support group.
+You might find a workout buddy at an RA support group.

-When you work out with a friend or take an exercise class, don't compare yourself to anyone else.
+When you get fit with a friend or take an exercise class, don't compare yourself to anyone else.
 Focus on how you feel, not what the person next to you can do.
-Are you reaching your personal goal?
-Are you improving compared to what you did earlier in the week?
+Are you closer to your personal goal?
+Did you improve compared to what you did earlier in the week?

-If you’re not feeling your best, that’s OK, too.
+If you don’t feel your best, that’s OK, too.
 Getting moving is a victory.
 Ask the instructor to show you how to modify the workout to suit you better.
-For example, if your knees are bothering you, your instructor may have ways to change the workout so you use your knees less.
+For example, if your knees bother you, your instructor may have ways to change the workout so you use your knees less.

 When Your RA Acts Up

 If you have a flare, you might tell yourself that exercise will only make it worse.
-That’s not always true, says Richardson.
+That’s not always true, Richardson says.
 It may help you feel better if you’re having a mild flare.

 Water exercises are especially good since they're gentle, she says.

 But you know your body best.
-“If you have an awful day, do less,” says Wasowski.
+“If you have an awful day, do less,” Wasowski says.
 Some days the best thing is rest.

 Even during flares, if you can’t do aerobic exercise, you should try simple range-of-motion exercises.
-For example, opening and closing your fists, or bending and straightening your knees.
+For example, open and close your fists, or bend and straighten your knees.
 Talk with a physical therapist to learn about range-of-motion exercises that may help you.